Effect of uniaxial magnetic anisotropy on charge transport in a junction with a precessing anisotropic molecular spin: Results

-In Fig.~2 the average charge current from the left lead $I_L$ and autocorrelation shot noise $S_{LL}$ are presented as functions of the uniaxial magnetic anisotropy parameter $D$, for five different tilt angles $\theta$, while the corresponding Fano factor $F$ is shown in Fig.~3.
+In Fig.~3 the average charge current from the left lead $I_L$ and autocorrelation shot noise $S_{LL}$ are presented as functions of the magnetic anisotropy parameter $D$, for five different tilt angles $\theta$, while the Fano factor $F$ is shown in Fig.~4.
+The current and noise in Fig.~3 show the molecular quasienergy spectrum, with each dip, dip-peak, peak-dip, or step-like feature denoting the anisotropy parameter $D$ corresponding to the matching between level $\epsilon_i$ and chemical potential $\mu_{\xi}$.
 The fano factor $F<1$, so the noise is sub-Poissonian.
-Immediately, we see that the current, shot noise and consequently the Fano factor are constant for $\theta=0$ (orange, dotted lines) and $\theta=\pi/2$ (pink, dashed lines).
-If we look at the expression for the current, given by Eq.~(7), we notice that for $\theta=0$, $\gamma=0$ as well and the charge current dependence on $D$ vanishes.
-On the other hand, for $\theta=\pi/2$, the $z$-component of the molecular spin $S_{z}=0$, and hence the current does not depend on the anisotropy parameter $D$ either.
-For the tilt angle $\theta=\pi/3$ (green line in Fig.~2 and 3) and $D=-0.01312\,\epsilon_0$ (grid line in Fig.~2 and Fig.~3), corresponding to $\mu_{L}=\epsilon_{2}=2.5\,\epsilon_0$, there is a dip-peak feature in the current and a peak-dip feature in the shot noise and Fano factor.
-Similarly as in the Fano effect,\cite{Fano2024} the peak-dip (dip-peak) characteristics are a manifestation of the destructive quantum interference between the states connected with inelastic tunneling processes involving absorption(emission) of an energy quantum $\omega$ and a spin-flip.
-Namely, there are two tunnelling processes, one elastic through quasienergy level with energy e.g. $\epsilon_1$, and the other inelastic through the quasienergy level $\epsilon_2=\epsilon_{1}+\omega$, involving a spin-flip and the emission of the amount energy $\omega$ and ending up in the same level $\epsilon_1$.
-The two tunnelling pathways destructively interfere and negatively contribute to the shot noise.
-For this set of parameters, only quasienergy level with energy $\epsilon_{3}=-0.5\,\epsilon_0$ lies out of the bias-voltage window.
-However, as the anisotropy parameter $D$ increases, the quasienergy level $\epsilon_3$ moves up the energy scale and enters the bias-voltage window around $D=-0.00625\,\epsilon_0$ (another grid line in Fig.~2 and Fig.~3), with $\mu_{R}=\epsilon_{3}=0$.
-In this case, all four levels lie within the bias-voltage window, leading to the minimum and after that the enhancement of the current, and the most prominent peak-dip feature in the noise and Fano factor, where the dips represent their minimum values.
-With further increase of the anisotropy parameter $D$, the current and noise approach constant values, and $F\approx 0.49$, but since the quasienergy level $\epsilon_4$ moves down the energy scale, for $D=0.00875\,\epsilon_0$ (the third grid line in Fig.~2 and Fig.~3), it reaches the resonance with $\mu_R$, i.e., $\mu_{R}=\epsilon_{4}=0$, leading to a decrease of current and a dip-peak in the shot noise.
-With further increase of $D$, the level $\epsilon_4$ leaves the bias-voltage window.
-At $D=0.01406\,\epsilon_0$ (the remaining grid line in Fig.~2 and Fig.~3), the quasienergy level $\epsilon_1$ which increases with the increase of $D$, is in resonance with $\mu_L$, i.e., $\mu_{L}=\epsilon_1$, before it leaves the bias-voltage window with further increase of $D$, resulting in the final decrease in the charge current and dip-peak in the shot noise.
-All the plots in Fig.~2, except the ones with $\theta=0$ and $\theta=\pi/2$, show that both charge current and shot noise have minimum values around the value of anisotropy parameter $D$ that corresponds to the entrance of all four quasienergy levels into the bias-voltage window.
-Both charge current and shot noise are saturated for large values of $\lvert D\rvert$.
+Both elastic tunneling, and inelastic processes involving absorption (emission) of an energy $\omega$ with longer electron dwell time on the molecular orbital, contribute to sub-Poissonian noise.
+We see that the current, shot noise and consequently the Fano factor are constant for $\theta=0$ (orange, dotted lines) and $\theta=\pi/2$ (pink, dashed lines).
+If we look at the expression for the current, given by Eq.~(9), we notice that for $\theta=0$, $\gamma=0$ as well, and the charge current dependence on $D$ vanishes.
+On the other hand, $S_{z}=0$ for $\theta=\pi/2$, hence the current does not depend on the anisotropy parameter $D$ either.
+For the tilt angle $\theta=\pi/3$ (green line in Figs.~3 and 4) and $D=-0.01312\,\epsilon_0$ (grid line), corresponding to $\mu_{L}=\epsilon_{2}=2.5\,\epsilon_0$ and $\epsilon_{1}=0.69\,\epsilon_0$, there is a dip-peak feature in the current, and a peak-dip feature in the shot noise and Fano factor.
+The position of the quasienergy levels $\epsilon_i$ with respect to $\mu_{\xi}$ for this set of parameters corresponds to Fig.~2(d), where we see the available tunneling processes between levels with energies $\epsilon_1$ and $\epsilon_2$, and 2(i) where the tunneling processes between levels with energies $\epsilon_3=-0.5\,\epsilon_0$ and $\epsilon_4=1.31\,\epsilon_0$ are shown.
+There are two available spin-flip processes for electrons tunneling into $\downarrow$ level $\epsilon_{1}$($\epsilon_3$) from the left lead [green curved arrows in Figs.~2(d) and 2(i)], and one elastic tunneling process [black horizontal arrow in Fig.~2(d)].
+For an electron from the left lead entering $\uparrow$ level with energy $\epsilon_2$, one spin-flip process is available in Fig.~2(d)(magenta curved line), while one electron can jump into the left lead from $\uparrow$ level $\epsilon_2$, and elastic tunnelling to $\uparrow$ level $\epsilon_2$ ($\epsilon_4$) is available [black horizontal arrow in Fig.~2(d)].
+As a result $I^{\uparrow}_{L}<I^{\downarrow}_{L}>0$.